pallets/flask/docs/quickstart.rst

 request even though we are not, we are in an interactive Python shell.
 Have a look at the explanation below. :ref:`context-locals`).

+Why would you want to build URLs instead of hardcoding them in your templates?
+There are three good reasons for this:

+1. reversing is often more descriptive than hardcoding the URLs.
+Also and more importantly you can change URLs in one go without having to change the URLs all over the place.
+2. URL building will handle escaping of special characters and unicode data transparently for you, you don't have to deal with that.
+3. If your application is placed outside the URL root (so say in ``/myapplication`` instead of ``/``), :func:`~flask.url_for` will handle that properly for you.

 HTTP Methods
 ````````````